HerclairPilot/HerclairPilot/README.md

 - I have a lot of names but you can call me Ink!
 - I'm a minor!!
 Don't be weird or i'll get you
 - Helicopter and V2 fanatic 🤤.
 - I like..
 Ultrakill, DVN, HSR..
-Pacific Rim, and Transformers
+Umamusume Pacific Rim, and Transformers
-- Chronically offline outside of Discord
+- Severely chronically offline outside of Discord

 · · ──────────────── ꒰ঌ·✦·໒꒱ ───────────────────── · ·*